 You arrive at your hotel, and you notice you forgot to pack your prescription medicine.
 Great, now what?
 Feeling panicked, you ask your hotel concierge where the closest pharmacy is located, and as luck would have it, there is a pharmacy right down the street from your hotel.
 Now, all you have to do is ask your doctor to fax in your prescription and you’ll be on your merry way!
 Right?
-Well…not necessary.
+Well…not necessarily.

 Pharmaceutical laws and regulations vary by country, so getting a prescription on foreign soil isn’t always as simple as it sounds.
 Further complicating matters, doctors in one country can’t necessarily prescribe medicine in another country.
 On Call’s Global Response Center receives several of these inquiries daily, and has some great recommendations for travelers who need to get their prescriptions filled abroad—and back to their trips—as quickly (and as painlessly) as possible: